JacksonMcKay/countries-app/README.md

 ## Why does this exist?

-To demonstrate that I can write code to any prospective employers and to skill up in React/Next.js.
+RDD (Resume Driven Development) - to skill up in React/Next.js.

-## Why did you choose Next.js?
+## Why Next.js?

 To round out my skillset more (as I'm more experienced in Angular) and because it provides a nice structure to build React applications in (not to mention the cool static and server-side rendering capabilities to get great Lighthouse scores).